pereznetworks/WeatherX/README.md

       - can implement better Security, better performance
       - front-end and back-end can be merged, run as 1 server

+# PREP TASK:
-# upgrade deps, if use any of alexm's original ssr github repo:
+- upgrade deps, if use any of alexm's original ssr github repo:
   - some vulnerabilities
       - vulnerabilities can be fixed with some slick npm/npu commands
   - 2 npm package dependencies have dep on deprecated npm package